Quick Verdict — Best Long Range Drones 2026

 The DJI Mini 4K is the entry point for anyone who wants a true long-range capable drone without spending near the $759 minimum that the Mini 4 Pro requires.
 At $299, this drone offers 10km O3 transmission range, 4K/30fps video, and the sub-249g regulatory benefit — a combination that was impossible at this price point just two years ago.

-Real-world range tests show 5 to 7km of reliable signal in typical suburban conditions, which is more than sufficient for VLOS flying and most recreational use cases.
+Its 10 km rating is more than sufficient for visual-line-of-sight flying and every recreational use case, since you will lose sight of the aircraft long before the link struggles.
 The camera system uses a smaller 1/2-inch sensor and lacks the variable aperture or high-frame-rate modes of the more expensive Mini models, but the 4K/30fps footage is clean and sharp in good lighting.
 For social media content, family memories, or introductory aerial photography, the Mini 4K delivers quality that far exceeds its price point.

 The Mini 4K does not include obstacle avoidance, which means pilots need to fly with greater awareness and care, particularly near trees and buildings.
 It is a limitation worth knowing before purchase, not a deal-breaker for pilots who are willing to fly conservatively.
 The 31-minute battery life is competitive at this tier, and the folding design makes the drone genuinely portable.
 If you are new to drones and want real range without a large upfront investment, the Mini 4K is the right starting point.